 3. WHERE AND WHEN ARE THE RULES INTERPRETATION CLINICS?

 Attendance at a MPSSAA rules interpretation clinic is an annual certification requirement.
 An assigned interpreter will conduct the clinics for local associations in each sport prior to the start of each season.
 The date, time, and location of all clinics is disseminated to all currently registered officials, published in the "Scout" online newsletter and posted on this website on the left hand side of this page.
-For additional questions and/or to verify dates/times/location, contact the Coordinator of Officials, Donnee Gray (410-767-0375) or the MPSSAA office (410-767-0555).
+For additional questions and/or to verify dates/times/location, contact the Coordinator of Officials Ken Kazmarek (410-767-0375) or the MPSSAA Office (410-767-0555).